Man, 30, dies in alleged attempt to steal ECG cables

 The decomposing body was found under a high tension pole in the bush at ‘Combined Farm’ at Dobro, near Nsawam in the Eastern Region.

-The deceased is believed to have been electrocuted while attempting to steal a copper cable connecting lightening arrestors.
+The deceased is believed to have been electrocuted while attempting to steal a copper cable connecting lightning arresters.

 A plier was found close to the body of the deceased.

-The Police was alerted of a decomposing body by a security man, and moved to the scene to take custody of it.
+The police were alerted of a decomposing body by a security man, and moved to the scene to take custody of it.

 The body of the man has since been deposited at the Police Hospital for preservation and autopsy.

-Mr Emmanuel Akinie, Accra West Regional General Manager of the Electricity Company of Ghana (ECG), in a news briefing cautioned customers to desist from interfering with electricity installations without the requisite authority from the company.
+Mr Emmanuel Akinie, Accra West Regional General Manager of the Electricity Company of Ghana (ECG), in a news briefing cautioned members of the public to desist from interfering with electricity installations without the requisite authority from the company.

 “In recent times, we have recorded incidents of theft and destruction of some of our equipment.
 Beyond the huge cost the company bears to replace such stolen or vandalised equipment, it also poses danger to properties, and lives of these criminals,” he said.